Abortion Facts & Frequently Asked Abortion Questions – Jacksonville, Fl

 Why do some facilities say expect the visit to be several hours, and others have shorter appointment times?

 In private facilities like ours at Florida Women’s Center, you are checked in and an evaluation for care is started when you arrive.
-An early first trimester surgical procedure takes less than 2-3 minutes once it has begun.
+An early first trimester surgical procedure just a few minutes once it has begun.
 It generally takes approximately 30 minutes for a preoperative evaluation, physician provided ultrasound, and to provide each patient with appropriate consents and information from the physician in person.
 After the procedure, the vast majority of patients recover from the brief procedure and any minimal effects of anesthesia easily within an hour.
-This total time period in the facility is usually less than 2 hours and often even less, which is how long this brief surgical procedure generally takes if you are obtaining care from a fully staffed physician practice like our at Florida Women’s Center as we provide abortion options on a regular daily basis every day of the week, excluding some holidays of course.
+This total time period in the facility is usually less than 2 hours and often even less, which is how long this brief surgical procedure generally takes if you are obtaining care from a modern fully staffed physician practice like our at Florida Women’s Center as we provide abortion options on a regular daily basis every day of the week, excluding some holidays of course.
 Of course, some patients may choose and have the option to rest a little longer and others may not need quite as long, but for the most part, the entire visit for an abortion procedure in our office at Florida Women’s Center is approximately 1 ½ to 2 ½ hours.

 At Florida Women’s Center, we feel that all patients should be treated personally and privately with only one-on-one care and always be provided the personal ability to ask private questions.
 Our physician always speaks personally to every patient and invites patients to ask any question they may have and we have found patients truly appreciate this personal care.
 Our physicians perform all their own ultrasounds for enhanced safety and thoroughness.
 We know that all patients are different, and this personal experience with the physician is and should be kept always private and personal.
 Our physicians are available when you are scheduled, and we don’t have delays or cancellations that are common in clinics due to the unexpected conflicts in the standard abortion clinic’s physician’s regular practice or the inability to obtain an outside physician for the pre-scheduled day.
 This can be very frustrating for a patient seeking medical care at this important time period.
 We clearly recognize that many patients must drive several hours to obtain medical care for an abortion, and there is nothing worse than having the clinic tell you there has been some issue that in that clinic that has caused them to not have a physician on that day.
 That is simply not respectful of a patient’s time or emotional energy spent in getting there, and should never occur.